fnca-open-standards/ticket/Open-Ticket-Specification.md

 This section is optional.
 If no custom fields are used by a particular ticket type for a center, then this can be empty.
 For tickets using custom fields, then all items in this section are required for each group and each field in the field list for the group.

-If the group name matches an existing ticket section (such as timeLine or workSite) then that custom field is intended to be displayed in the same section as the other fields in that section by the receiving system.
+If the group name matches an existing ticket section (such as timeline or workSite) then that custom field is intended to be displayed in the same section as the other fields in that section by the receiving system.
 If it does not match, then the fields in that group are intended to be displayed in a new, supplemental section.
 It is intended that the name of that new group would be what is in the Display Name property for that group.

 Members can add their own field groups after receiving an Open Ticket.
 For instance, if a member has a system that calculates risk on a ticket, that risk information can be added to an open ticket by using a new custom field group that includes the risk score and other information before passing that information along to a traditional ticket management system.
 To identify what field groups were sent by the center, there is a "isCenterCreated" flag on each field group.
 This will be set to true for all field groups sent by the 811 center.
 All other field groups should have this set to False.

 ```
 "customFieldGroupList": [
     {
-      "groupName": "timeLine",
+      "groupName": "timeline",
       "displayName": "Time Line",
       "isCenterCreated": true,
       "fieldList": [